lybird300/lybird300.github.io/_posts/2017-05-08-dist-tail-compare.md

 </ul>

 <h2>Possible solutions</h2>
+<h3>Base on sample kurtosis</h3>
+(This solution is not suitable for our case as the distribution to be compared with is supposed to be normal/Gaussian.)
+According to <a href="">the wikipedia page of kurtosis</a>, kurtosis is a measure of the "tailedness" of the probability distribution of a real-valued random variable relative to a normal distribution.
+That is, data sets with high kurtosis tend to have heavy tails, or outliers.
+Data sets with low kurtosis tend to have light tails, or lack of outliers.
+The drawback of using kurtosis is that it allows to draw conclusions only jointly for both of the tails of the distribution and is best suited for symmetrical distribution.
+If you have a single tailed empirical distribution, you may want to consider the following.
+Suppose the distribution has a right tail, you can discard all of the observations below the mean, transform all of the remaining observations symmetrically with respect to the mean and create a perfectly symmetrical data sample by combining the non-discarded observations and their symmetrical transformations.
+Then you can calculate the Kurtosis of this "new" distribution.

 <h3>Use a threshold to select data points (observations) and then only compare the empirical distributions of these data points</h3>
 <h3>Use a statistic that considers a threshold but allows in all data points (good for permutation tests)</h3>
 <p>See (Gao et al., 2008) in the reference.
 They definedefining a new variable Z such that Zi ≡ I (Yi > τ)Yi for each observation and then applying Wilcoxon-Mann-Whitney test or better still a permutation test to Z, the new methods achieve far better performance when considered across a broad range of circumstances in terms of both Type-1 error rates and power.
 One could <b>extend this method to more than two groups</b>.
 For example, one could use the Kruskal-Wallis Test to replace the Wilcoxon-Mann-Whitney test, or use permutation testing for multiple groups to replace that for two groups.
 Important excerpt copied below</p>